preciofishbone/OmniaDocsG2/working-with-events/index.rst

 + The Participant List displays a Status icon to indicate if the registered user has accepted the event in his or her calendar.

-**Note!** System accounts that are used in Omnia does not support ADFS, which can cause calendars not being loaded.
-A work around for this exists and will be described here soon.
+**Note!** The service account used for event management can not be ADFS connected.
+If your organization uses AFDS, create and use a cloud-only account for this purpose instead.

 **Note!** In Omnia on-prem, Use personal exchange calendars.
 Support for Exchange server 2016 and 2019.